chpau/relay-race-madrid/README.md

-# Relay-Data-Race with DSX, In Madrid - About Madrid!
+# Relay-Data-Race with Watson Studio -  In Madrid - About Madrid!

 ![im](images/relay_race.jpg)